Districtwide: Stormwater Management Enhancements

 To ensure that the criteria is met and exceeded, the District performs selective mowing and herbicide applications to control and eliminate invasive, weedy and nonnative plants; provides supplemental seeding and plant augmentation to stabilize the soil and add plant diversity; and performs annual vegetation and site surveys to monitor the condition of the BMPs.

-This project is ongoing at the following forest preserves: Blackwell, Danada, Hawk Hollow, Herrick Lake, Mallard Lake, Mayslake, Songbird Slough, Timber Ridge, Waterfall Glen, West DuPage Woods and Winfield Mounds.
+This project is ongoing at the following forest preserves: Blackwell, Danada, Dunham, Hawk Hollow, Herrick Lake, Mallard Lake, Mayslake, Songbird Slough, St. James Farm, Timber Ridge, Waterfall Glen, West DuPage Woods and Winfield Mounds.
 The contractor shall perform management under direction of the District’s project manager and the work generally shall not affect trail access or preserve use.

 Approximately $250,000 has been budgeted in yearly Capital Development Funds to cover all costs associated with the design, permitting, and management of 14 capital improvement project (CIP) stormwater management enhancement sites throughout the District.